The way to structure your knowledge in Slite is by setting up channels.

 You can create as many channels as you would like in Slite, but our advice is to start simple.

-Start by doing an audit of how you would like to use Slite, what use cases you see being supported in your knowledge base (and which ones should live in other tools).
-Next up is to take a look at the different user groups you will have, and which content they need to access.
+Start by doing an audit of how you would like to use Slite, what use cases you see being supported in your knowledge base (and which ones should live in other tools.)
+Then, take a look at the different user groups you will have, and which content they need to access.

 The following 4 types of channels are commonly used by our customers and can serve as inspiration.